KajizukaTaichi/idol/README.md

 This simple FizzBuzz example demonstrates how to:
 - Define a function (`fizzbuzz`).
 - Use conditional logic inside a function.
-- Use goal-directed evaluation for efficient error handling.
 - Iterate through a range of numbers with `while`.

 ---